There’s Always More: Surviving Suicide, Embracing the New

 NBA Mental Health Initiative: Hope for the Holidays and Winter Seasons of Our Lives

-*Trigger Warning: brief description of suicide attempt method*
+*Trigger Warning: Mention of suicide attempt*

 In the summer of 2014, my 24-year marriage came to an unexpected end.
 The months that followed dragged me into a deep depression.
 The darkness overwhelmed me so that I was unable to do the work of a pastor.
 It was work that I’d been doing for a quarter-century and which I found very rewarding.
 In my depression, I lost my voice for preaching, my pen for writing, and my will to lead.
 A nearly 10-year ministry came to an end in a congregation I enjoyed serving and hoped to retire from.